 GTU Core Doctoral Faculty

 with chosen emphasis in one of the four thematic concentrations.

 a culminating academic and practical experience in student’s chosen concentration.

-- 6 credits—one year internship in ministry setting of student’s choice.
+one-year internship in ministry setting of student’s choice.

-- Courses can be taken from BST or through cross-registration at any of our partner schools, centers, or affiliates (Graduate Theological Union (GTU), UC Berkeley).
+courses can be taken from BST or through cross-registration at any of our partner schools, centers, or affiliates (Graduate Theological Union (GTU), UC Berkeley).

-- Courses taught onsite, online and through remote formats.
+courses taught onsite, online and through remote formats.